Our no-fail method for making the perfect roasted pumpkin seeds, a healthy and crunchy snack. Plus, five simple seasoning options you have to try.

 Sure carving pumpkins is fun, a traditional event that myself and kids enjoy year after year.
 Yet when Halloween rolls around, I’m most excited about roasting pumpkin seeds!

-I get almost giddy when pumpkins go into my cart, and it’s the seeds I’m after.
-Roasted pumpkin seeds make the perfect crunchy snack.
+I get almost giddy when pumpkins go into my cart, and it’s the fresh pumpkin seeds that I’m after.
+Roasted pumpkin seeds really do make the perfect crunchy and delicious snack.

 I always have a ton on hand, because I love making pumpkin recipes like my favourites: Pumpkin Bundt Cake and Maple Pumpkin Overnight Oats to name a couple.